 Bossy and boisterous are two words that perfectly describe a Chussel!

-The Chussel is an out of this world mix between a Brussels Griffon and a Chihuahua.
+The Chussel is an out-of-this-world mix between a Brussels Griffon and a Chihuahua.

 These adventurous little dogs are not for the faint of heart.
 The Chussel is very bossy, energetic, and stubborn.
 Many of them are independent and do well on their own, they are not extremely snuggly or cuddly.
 Due to their stubborn streak, the Chussel can be a hassle to train.

-Chussel make great dogs for adults that want an independent dog.
+Chussels make great dogs for adults that want an independent dog.